-- Toiletries: Towel, washcloth, soap, shampoo/conditioner, comb/brush, sun screen, toothbrush, etc.
+- Toiletries: Towel, washcloth, bodywash, shampoo/conditioner, hand soap, comb/brush, sun screen, toothbrush, etc.

-- Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes, nice casual, and enough “dress” outfits for presentations and trips to the Capitol or other venues.
+- Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes, nice casual clothes, and enough “dress” outfits for presentations and trips to the Capitol or other venues (see below).

-- Spending Money: Only needed to buy an SSI t-shirt ($10), pop, snacks, and/or supplies from vending machines or the GLCC campus store.
+- Spending Money: Only needed to buy a LEAD t-shirt ($10) or other camp gear, pop, snacks, and/or supplies from vending machines or the Cleary campus store.

 What NOT to Bring

-Casual: jeans or shorts, tee shirts, sneakers, or sandals
+Casual: Jeans or shorts, t–shirts, sneakers, or sandals

-Business Dress: collared shirt and tie with dress pants or suit for gentlemen; dress, skirt or dress pants with blouse or business suit for ladies
+Business: Collared shirt and tie with dress pants or suit for gentlemen; dress, skirt, or dress pants with blouse or business suit for ladies

-At any time, shorts must be long enough to cover through mid-thigh, and skirts, dresses, and business suits must be to the knee at all times, regardless of whether leggings are worn.
+Ladies: At any time, shorts must reach mid-thigh.
+Skirts and dresses (solid fabric) must touch the middle of the knee at all times if no leggings are worn.
+If leggings are worn, the skirt or dress may not be any higher than a hand’s width above the knee at any time.
+Leggings or similar bottoms must have something worn over them.
 No low-cut tops, racerbacks, spaghetti or thin straps.
-Shirts must cover the lower back, the front, and the midsection.
+Shirts must cover the lower back, the front, the midsection, and bra (including straps).
 No pajamas outside of dorm rooms.